DurhamGoon/66DaysOfData/README.md

 <br>
 Watched Ken Jee's video on [5 Impactful Data Science Projects For Your Portfolio](https://www.youtube.com/watch?v=QMP858aZcow).
 Might do some visualizations using FBI crime data.
 <br>
 Also, want to look into using reinforcement learning for fighting games.
+Hate playing fighting games so why not let them fight for me.